MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-ita-fpi-sample.md

 The fiscal printer integration sample implements the following rules in regard to customer deposits and customer order deposits:

-- Do not print a fiscal receipt if a transaction is a a customer deposit;
+- Do not print a fiscal receipt if a transaction is a customer deposit;
 - Do not print a fiscal receipt if a transaction contains a customer order deposit or a customer order deposit refund only;
 - Print the amount of the previously paid deposit in a fiscal receipt for a customer order pickup operation;
 - Deduct the customer order deposit amount from payment lines when a hybrid customer order is created;